jedisct1/pingbar/README.md

 ### Download

 Download the latest release from the [Releases](https://github.com/jedisct1/pingbar/releases) page.
+Pre-built binaries are available for both Intel and Apple Silicon Macs.

 ### Build from Source